cueglow/glowdtf/dev-docs/Client-Server API.md

 # WebSocket Transport

-The CueGlow WebSocket Transport uses WebSocket (RFC 6455).
+The GlowDTF WebSocket Transport uses WebSocket (RFC 6455).
 It provides access to the JSON API by connecting to the URI `/webSocket`.
 Then, text messages according to the JSON API are exchanged between client and server.